 Auto Liability Coverage

-Helps protect the small business from lawsuits for property damage or bodily injury caused by an accident involving an insured vehicle.
+Commercial auto insurance helps protect the small business from lawsuits for property damage or bodily injury caused by an accident involving an insured vehicle.

 Physical Damage Coverage

-Helps cover damage to vehicles owned by a small business.
+Commercial auto insurance helps cover damage to vehicles owned by a small business.
 This includes comprehensive coverage for issues like hail, theft, and vandalism, plus collision coverage in case the vehicle overturns or collides with an object.

 Uninsured/Underinsured Motorist Coverage

-Helps protect a small business if the work vehicle is involved in a hit-and-run accident or by a driver who does not have adequate insurance.
+Commercial auto insurance helps protect a small business if the work vehicle is involved in a hit-and-run accident or by a driver who does not have adequate insurance.

-Helps pay for medical bills, loss of income, and other expenses regardless of who is at fault.
+Commercial auto insurance helps pay for medical bills, loss of income, and other expenses regardless of who is at fault.
 No-fault coverage is also known as personal injury protection (PIP) coverage and is required in nearly twenty states.

 Together, we serve small businesses